GILTI TAX CHANGED LANDSCAPE OF TAXES ON FOREIGN COMPANIES

 TAKEAWAY FOR US EXPATS

 Given the potentially adverse consequences that can result from the GILTI tax rules, it is crucial that a U.S. owner of a business abroad consider the GILTI tax implications of their business structure.
+It also important to understand if any other CFC regimes are at play.

 At Expat Tax Professionals, our international tax experts have helped a number of expats with businesses overseas navigate the CFC tax regimes, including the Subpart F and GILTI rules.
 Our consulting practice is dedicated to the tax issues facing business owners.
 We always stay on top of the latest legislative changes to make sure your business operates in the most tax-efficient manner available.